 (4) The Treasurer may fix charges to be paid by the Authority to the credit of the Consolidated Account in respect of a guarantee given under this section.

-[Section 36 amended by No. 77 of 2006 s.
+[Section 36 amended: No. 77 of 2006 s.
 4.]

 37. Effect of Treasurer’s guarantee